-The Seven Rila Lakes is a group of lakes with glacial origin located in the Rila Mountain.
-This lake group in Bulgaria is the most visited by Bulgarian and foreign tourists and it is part of the hundred national tourist sites to see.
+The Seven Rila Lakes is a group of Bulgarian lakes with а glacial origin located in the Rila Mountain.
+This is the most visited lake group in the country by both Bulgarian and foreign tourists and one of the most remarkable natural sites on the Balkan Peninsula.

-Each lake has its own name and is unique in itself:
+Each of the Seven Rila Lakes – Bulgaria – has its own name and is unique in itself:

 - The Lower Lake